 Please note: COVID-19 may still impact the ERN Exchange Programme due to local restrictions in the host’s country.
 Therefore, please make sure to establish a close contact with the coordination office and a potential host in time.

 We recommend to plan visits three months in advance.

 The website reopen.europa.eu furthermore facilitates free and safe movement across Europe.

-In the unanticipated event of a cancellation for already planned exchanges due to new COVID outbreaks, your package will not be lost and can be used at a later moment.
+In the unanticipated event of a cancellation for already planned exchanges due to new COVID outbreaks, your funding will not expire and can be used later on.

 We recommend visiting this page regularly for most recent information.

 · Administrative and financial support (funding)

 · Different scopes: DBS for dystonia, autonomic failure in atypical parkinsonism, neurorehabilitation and others (by demand and availability)

 The Exchange Programme 2021-2022, funded by the European Commission, aims to support the sharing of knowledge and stimulate collaboration between health care professionals in European Reference Networks (ERNs).
 These goals are achieved e.g. by defined trainings in research or working groups or by participation in meetings and conferences that cannot be funded otherwise.